top of page

 3. Communication Is Everything

-The best teams don’t just execute—they communicate.
+The best teams don’t just execute.
+They communicate.
 Clear, direct, and honest conversations eliminate confusion and build trust.
 Whether it’s tough feedback or encouragement, say what needs to be said.
 The truth, delivered with the right intent, is always the best approach.

 4. Lead with Empathy, but Don’t Lower the Bar